 8. Buy a car with safety features

 Insurers give discounts for such things as anti-lock brake system, alarm and air bags, but not all devices are covered.
-Anti-lock brakes and basic air bags are not necessarily discount items any more.
-Ask before you buy.
+Anti-lock brakes and basic air bags are not necessarily items that give a discount anymore.
+Make sure to check with your insurance carrier to know what discounts you might be eligible for.

 9. Move to a “better” ZIP code